wiidotmom/take-it-slow/README.md

 # 🐢 Take it Slow

-A Fabric/Quilt/NeoForge mod that disables sprinting and, optionally, swimming
+Minecraft mod that disables sprinting and, optionally, swimming

 Who needed sprinting anyways?